Kaileshwaran13/CS50-X/Final Project/README.md

 4. Enter the operator for addition: `Operator = +`
 5. The program will display the equation: `Given Equation: 5 + 3`
 6. The result will be shown: `Answer of "5 + 3 = 8"`

-Feel free to perform other arithmetic operations such as subtraction, multiplication, and division using the respective operators.

-## License

-This calculator program is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of the license.

-Feel free to contribute by submitting issues or pull requests.

-Happy calculating!